cloakware-ctf/rhme3-writeups/README.md

 Sorry, reader.
 I honestly don't know :)

 It turns out that the challenge binaries which were made available for download were different than the binaries that they tested for the challenge.
 This is somewhat understandable though -- recall that the challenges are individually encrypted for each board.
 SO... the testing we were doing against our RHME3 board was different than the verification that poor Alex was doing on his end.
-He eventually got back to us with the good/bad news:
+He eventually got back to us on April 13th with the good/bad news:

 ![bug](car_key_fob_hardware_backdoor/there_was_a_bug.png)